 - Cinnamon: You'll need to add one cinnamon stick to the spice blend.
 Breaking the stick up into pieces helps with grinding it into a powder.

-- Nutmeg: Whole nutmeg is amazing and so much better than the powdered nutmeg.
+- Nutmeg: Whole nutmeg is amazing and so much better than powdered nutmeg.
 Using a microplane to grind the nutmeg is your best bet.

 - Cumin: Be sure to use cumin seeds instead of powder.